frustra/strayphotons/docs/guides/Installation_and_Setup.md

   -a, --assets arg              Override path to assets folder -r, --run arg                 Load commands from a file an execute them in the console -s, --scene arg               Initial scene to load
-      --size width height       Initial window size
+      --window-size arg         Initial window size
+      --window-scale arg        Initial window scaling factor
       --headless                Disable window creation and graphics initialization --with-validation-layers  Enable Vulkan validation layers -c, --command arg             Run a console command on init -v, --verbose                 Enable debug logging
+      --log arg                 Set the path to the log output file
 ```

 For both executables, the startup order is as follows:
 1. `--command` commands are executed
-1. If not `--headless`, Graphics is initialized using `--size` or 1080p by default
+1. If not `--headless`, Graphics is initialized using `--window-size` or 1080p by default
 1. If not `--no-vr`, the XR Runtime is loaded
 1. The `player` and `bindings` scenes are loaded
 1. If in test mode, commands from `script-file` are queued in the console